agco/agco-json-api-profiles/public/profile.md

 ```
 /dealers?zip=10005&current_contracts.brand.code=MF
 ```
-Filter on multiple linked resource filters at once Fetch all dealers located in the state of NY and have a contract agreement to sell MF equipment
+Filter on multiple linked resource filters at once\s\s Fetch all dealers located in the state of NY and have a contract agreement to sell MF equipment
 ```
 /dealers?state_province.code=US-NY&current_contracts.brand.code=MF